 Consider the towing application, using a traditional swivel caster can lead to shearing of the kingpin and catastrophic failure of the caster.
 By utilizing this design, the load that is placed on the caster is distributed over a greater surface area.
 A kingpin, on average is about 5/8” in diameter, giving roughly a 2” circumference about which the load is distributed.
 Comparing that to a kingpinless swivel section which as a diameter of about 2”, giving a circumference of over 6”, the difference is obvious.

 Beyond a technical aspect of greater resistance to abuse and better performance, kingpinless casters offer a highly cost competitive alternative to traditional towing casters.
-The use of common ball bearings as opposed to sealed precision ball or tapered bearings makes the price highly attractive, without sacrificing capacity or durability.
+The use of common ball bearings as opposed to a sealed precision ball or a tapered bearing makes the price highly attractive, without sacrificing capacity or durability.